 Challenge 3: Maintaining Throughput

-Problem: 100% review of critical documents created bottleneck.
+Problem: Full review of critical documents creates bottlenecks.

 Solution: